 Shoulder Season Weather in France

-Enjoy the vibrancy of spring and flowers and new growth at one end or the stunning colours of autumn at the other end.
+Enjoy the vibrancy of spring and flowers and new growth at one end, or the stunning colors of autumn at the other.

 Any of the major tourist attractions in France will all be open during these months.
 If you are planning your holiday for early April or late October and want to visit a particular attraction it is worth checking that it will be open.
 This especially applies more to attractions outside Paris.

 Opening hours will generally be reduced but crowds will be less.
 It is possible that some attractions may be closed already.
 For example, we visited Chamonix in late September and noticed that some of the lifts up the mountains only opened in July and August.

 These months provide the best opportunity for a cycling holiday in France.
 The slightly cooler weather is great for cycling and there are still plenty of daylight hours to fit lots of it in.
 As the crowds reduce so do the number of cars on the road and in some places people on bike paths.
 If you are heading to ride in the mountains some of the high mountain passes may be closed.
 This is very dependant on the snow season and would be more of an issue in April rather than at the other end.

 As the weather turns cooler and the days shorter things start to close down in some areas for the winter months.
 The focus turns from summer activities to winter ones, especially in the mountains where skiing is popular.
 While it is still possible to cycle at this time of year you will need winter clothing to keep warm.

 While the number of people traveling at this time of year is low and accommodation easy to source, you may find some places closed for the winter.
 This is especially the case in smaller areas with a focus on the summer tourist trade.

 The hotel we have stayed at in the Pyrenees closes from November to April each year as do others in the same area.
 This is not to say you won’t find accommodation, but your choices may be restricted in some areas.